sys-uos/TASE/README.md

 4. **Parse Classification Results**: Convert the classification results into a pandas DataFrame for processing.

     5. **Set TASE Parameters**: Configure the parameters specific to your deployment to optimize performance.

-6. **Apply TASE Across the Deployment Duration**: Run the TASE algorithm over the entire deployment period to estimate species territories.
+6. **Apply TASE Across the Deployment Duration**: Run the TASE algorithm to estimate species territories over the entire deployment period.

+---

 ## Integrate Data used in Publication for Replication
-The data used in this project have been processed using the university service.
+The data used in the related paper have been processed using the university service.
 Unfortunately, the original directory structure could not be preserved.
 Instead, the data are provided as a split .zip archive that must be recombined (refer to the provided link for instructions).

-Once the unzipped directory is available, e.g., on an external drive, it can be easily accessed by creating a symbolic link.
+Once the unzipped directory is available, e.g., on an external drive, it can be easily integrated by creating a symbolic link.
 In Linux, this can be done by executing the following command within the cloned Github repository: ln -s path/to/unzipped_dir ./data

 Data available at: [Link](TODO)

+---

 ## Contact
 For questions or issues, please contact [brueggemann@uni-osnabrueck.de].